 I designed my own computer based on components that we could found in the 80s (I used a z80 as the main processor).
 It has a PS2 port for keyboard, a RS232 interface to communicate, an IDE interface to plug in hard disks, a graphic card I designed to use a TV as a terminal and an ethernet card that I am working on to enable internet communications.
 I managed to port CP/M on it by writing my own drivers in assembly langage.Z80, 8bit, computer

-I have transformed an arduino uno into a microchip pic programmer.
-Usually programming pic microcontrollers require expensive programmers, therefore I have created an hardware based on an arduino uno and coded a firmware that could load hex files in pic chips.
+I transformed an arduino uno into a microchip pic programmer.
+Usually programming pic microcontrollers require expensive programmers, therefore I created an hardware based on an arduino uno and coded a firmware that could load hex files in pic chips.
 This had never been done before and has been downloaded by more than 20000 people!arduino, electronics

-Using processing on a computer and doing a FFT, I have designed an algorithm that would detect beats in musics whatever the song style is or whatever the song volume is.
+Using processing on a computer and doing a FFT, I designed an algorithm that would detect beats in musics whatever the song style is or whatever the song volume is.
 On each beat detected the computers communicates with the lamp (actualy an arduino) to randomly change its color.
-I have built the lamp by using an old cd case and soldering rgb leds in bands.electronic, music, arduino, lights
+I built the lamp by using an old cd case and soldering rgb leds in bands.electronic, music, arduino, lights

 With a classmate we worked together on a project for Supélec.
 Our aim was to optimise energy consumption of a sailing boat in order to use as much reusable energy as possible.
 We used MATLAB to make a model of a sailing boat and all its equipment, and then simulated a cruise and implemented a calculator to estimate the weather and control energy consumption.signal analysis, electronics, sound, comunication, assembly language, php